Debt

 Graduation is a time of celebration.
-You’ve finished four—ok, maybe five years of school, and you’re ready to conquer the world.
+You’ve finished four (okay, maybe five) years of school, and you’re ready to conquer the world.
 Do you know what else you should be ready to conquer?
 Your student loan debt.

-In 2018, the total amount of student loan debt in the U.S. was at an all-time high at nearly $1.5 trillion.
-Spread over 44 million borrowers, you can take comfort in the fact that you’re not alone.
+In 2024, the total amount of student loan debt in the U.S. was at an all-time high at more than $1.7 trillion.
+Spread over 42 million borrowers, you can take comfort in the fact that you’re not alone.
 While the idea of repaying your debt may be overwhelming and a seemingly impossible feat, take heed.
 We’ve got a few words of wisdom that can help you get started.
 With some self-discipline and a little sacrifice, you’ll be able to wipe out that I.O.U. sooner than you think.

 Here are some practical strategies you can use to get your finances in order, knock down that debt, and be well on your way to financial freedom: